VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Balance update in PE during action for Dashed Slug use.
 - Fix: Admin log fixed to be manageable for large user bases.
 (Who would have thought this would be used on sites with thousands of users?)
 - Add: Functions moved around to appropriate folders.
-- Add: (Major) Streamlined the VY256 miner UI to look like an XP bar and to consolidate space and streamline.
+- Add: (Major) Streamlined the VidYen Webminer UI to look like an XP bar and to consolidate space and streamline.
 Feel free to send feedback.
 Progress bar text colors can be modified via shortcode (see VY256 shortcode page)

 = 1.8.0 =

 - Note: As of this update, the VY256 Mining server is down pending approval or service provider switch in next 48 hours.
 See [VidYen Discord](https://discord.gg/6svN5sS) for details.
 - Fix: Made it so if Adscend reports a refund that it doesn't double count double negatives.
-- Fix: Update server meta for the VY256 Miner and increase stability of server connection
+- Fix: Update server meta for the VidYen Webminer and increase stability of server connection
-- Fix: Fix of non-numeric error in VY256 Miner.
+- Fix: Fix of non-numeric error in VidYen Webminer.
 It still means an issue is going on the VY256 server side, but will fail a bit more gracefully now.
 - Fix: Consent shortcode text= actually works now.
 - Fix: Public balance rows= also actually works now so you don't have 10,000 users on a single leaderboard page.
-- Add: Localisation options for non-english sites in VY256 miner. redeembtn=, startbtn=
+- Add: Localisation options for non-english sites in VidYen Webminer. redeembtn=, startbtn=
 - Add: Although should be a pro-feature, added the ability to specify your webminer server if you want to use your own using our [webminerpool](https://github.com/VidYen/webminerpool) fork.
 - Add: Put the disclaimer in the consent button so it goes away when clicked.
 Use shortcode disclaimer= to use a custom version.